 his module selects the output for the Pagesetup and the subsequent properties.
 To change the output choose the Change Output option.
 From here you can select an output that has previously been made, edit it or create a new one.
-See Output for more information on creating outputs.
+You can also enter a search string to filter the list in the search filter box below the list.
+See "Output" on page 54 for more information on creating outputs.
 The options available for Output are as follows.